ogeidix/ogeidix.github.com/_posts/2012-09-23-home-sweet-home.md

 <br /><br />
 </div>

-Tuesday there was a great CouchSurfer's Meeting in Newport Beach, at which I obviously went with my new bike :)
+On tuesday there was a great CouchSurfer's Meeting in Newport Beach, where I obviously went with my new bike :)
 The party was really funny!!
 There were a lot of people, people from everywhere and with a lot of stories to tell.

 <br />
-I also met many people who were planning a trip in Italy and an italian who came here to head the construction of a big bridge.
+I also met many people who were planning a trip to Italy and an italian who came here to head the construction of a big bridge.

 At the meeting I met two crazy people: <a href="http://www.couchsurfing.org/people/chloe1993/">Chloe</a> and Jhonny!
-They were really funny and Chloe was so kind to host me from the day after the meeting.
+They were really funny and Chloe was so kind to host me the day after the meeting.

 <span style="font-size: 50%; color: #fff; background: #999; padding: 2px; letter-spacing: 1px; margin-right: 10px">&nbsp;COUCHSURFER LIFE </span> Chloe and Jhonny